 Every clinician of the CWC has been trained in evidence-based treatments (e.g., cognitive and behavioral therapies such as ACT, DBT, REBT, and others) as well as multicultural psychology.
 We embrace active discussions of diversity issues and develop a treatment plan specific to each individual client.
 This is important when considering the best treatment for you, or your loved one.
 The following are the services offered at the CWC.

-As a practice that provides cognitive and behavioral therapy (CBT), and Dr. Pete’s past experience at the international level as an elite swimmer, the CWC offers specialized services in sports psychology.
-The CWC has been providing NCAA compliant assessment for collegiate athletes, and also provides psychological and sports psychological counseling for many professional athletes in the greater NYC area.
+As a practice that provides cognitive and behavioural therapy (CBT), and Dr. Pete’s past experience at the international level as an elite swimmer, the CWC offers specialized services in sports psychology.
+The CWC has been providing NCAA compliant assessment for collegiate athletes, and also provides psychological and sports counseling for many elite athletes in the greater NYC area.

 Individual therapy is one-on-one with a licensed professional.
 Sessions typically last for 45-55 minutes- depends on the clinician and the session content.
 As we offer cognitive and behavioral therapies (CBT) the sessions typically look like this: 1. the client and clinician set the agenda for the session, 2. address recent issues from the week, 3. review the homework from the past week, 4. learn a new technique or skill and 5. set the homework for the next week.

 Meditation is ONE way to be Mindful.
 You will learn a lot about meditation and mindfulness during treatment at the CWC.
 We offer meditation classes where a clinician will lead the group in a meditation.
 Meditations vary and range from guided imagery meditations to silent meditations.
 Each class lasts for approximately 45 minutes.